Very few dog breeds have a motto, but the Pug dog is so unique that having their own motto definitely makes sense.

 The snorting that you hear on the video is actually Emi reverse sneezing, something common in pugs.

-They star in a children’s book series.
+The Pug stars in a children’s book series.

 “Pig the Pug” is a series of books about a precocious Pug that goes on a series of adventures.
 The books are for children in preschool and kindergarten, and they learn manners and proper behavior as they experience life through Pig’s crazy experiences.

-They do not like to be left alone.
+The Pug does not like to be left alone.

 Pugs and kids get along, but the ages of each should be considered.